Clinical Network for Child Protection

 A primary goal of the network is to establish a collegial support process for health professionals with an interest in Child Abuse and Neglect and thereby enhance service provision for vulnerable children nationally.

 The Child Protection Clinical Network Clinical Reference Group is charged with providing an annual workshop for multi-disciplinary child protection health professionals via the Child Protection Special Interest Group Satellite Day.
-Since 2009, this annual meeting has been held in conjunction with the Paediatric Society of New Zealand Annual Scientific Meeting; it provides a useful forum to provide updates on key activities, deliver workforce development and discuss matters of interest.
+Since 2009, this annual meeting has been held in conjunction with the Paediatric Society of New Zealand Annual Scientific Meeting; it is a useful forum to provide updates on key activities, deliver workforce development and discuss matters of interest.
 For further information please follow the link to the PSNZ website that provides links to the conference/events page.

 National Child Protection Alert System